-The software engineers from CMCL, STFC’s Hartree centre and DAFNI supported CReDo partners by building and deploying data models on DAFNI to allow infrastructure operators to investigate the impact of flooding on an area around Kings Lynn in Norfolk, as a pilot, and to use DAFNI’s visualisation tools for scenario planning.
+The software engineers from CMCL, STFC’s Hartree centre and DAFNI supported CReDo partners by building and deploying data models on DAFNI to allow infrastructure operators to investigate the impact of flooding on an area around East Anglia in Norfolk, as a pilot, and to use DAFNI’s visualisation tools for scenario planning.

 Jens adds, “DAFNI enables researchers in CReDo to carry out modelling at a level of sophistication otherwise unavailable.”

 Data held on DAFNI covers detail such as ground elevation, water sources, precipitation, and drainage.
 Maps included in the modelling show individual power station assets and communications infrastructure to a fine scale, allowing researchers to model the situation under average rainfall, as well as to identify the impact of a one in 100 or one in 1000 ‘extreme climatic’ event.

 As well as the real-life data for Kings Lynn, CReDo includes a synthetic dataset (see image below) that’s available to any user and allows researchers outside the project to examine how they might build on CReDo and DAFNI for their own research.
 Developed by CMCL, it was designed to have features like the real data but with fictitious locations.

 The first phase of CReDo completed in March 2022.